 Erected 1960 by Indiana Daughters of the American Revolution.

 Location.
-39° 30.402′ N, 87° 24.428′ W. Marker is near Terre Haute, Indiana, in Vigo County.
-Marker is at the intersection of U.S. 41 and Fort Harrison Road, on the right when traveling south on U.S. 41.
+Marker has been reported missing.
+It was located near 39° 30.402′ N, 87° 24.428′ W. Marker was in Terre Haute, Indiana, in Vigo County.
+Marker was at the intersection of U.S. 41 and Fort Harrison Road, on the right when traveling south on U.S. 41.
 Touch for map.
-Marker is in this post office area: Terre Haute IN 47801, United States of America.
+Marker was in this post office area: Terre Haute IN 47805, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Unknown Embattled Defenders of Fort Harrison (approx. Burial Ground Fort William Harrison (approx. 0.3 miles away); 1812 - - Fort Harrison - - 1912 (approx. 0.3 miles away); Charles Gene Abrell (approx. 0.9 miles away); Gold Medal Plaza Twelve Points (approx. 1.1 miles away); Union Hospital (approx. 1½ miles away); Confederate Soldiers Buried in this Cemetery (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this location, measured as the crow flies.
+The Unknown Embattled Defenders of Fort Harrison (approx. Burial Ground Fort William Harrison (approx. 0.3 miles away); Fort Harrison (approx. 0.3 miles away); Charles Gene Abrell (approx. 0.9 miles away); Gold Medal Plaza (approx. 1.1 miles away); Twelve Points (approx. 1.1 miles away); Union Hospital (approx. 1½ miles away); Confederate Soldiers Buried in this Cemetery (approx. 1.9 miles away).
 Touch for a list and map of all markers in Terre Haute.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 9, 2009, by Al Wolf of Veedersburg, Indiana.
+This page was last revised on April 23, 2020.
+It was originally submitted on June 9, 2009, by Al Wolf of Veedersburg, Indiana.
 This page has been viewed 3,276 times since then and 49 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 9, 2009, by Al Wolf of Veedersburg, Indiana. • Craig Swain was the editor who published this page.